wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

   * Asgardeo organization administrator profiles and associated data would be stored in Asgardeo US deployment.
   * Asgardeo end-user profiles and associated data would be stored in the region where the deployment is provisioned (US or EU).
 * **Choreo**
   * Choreo uses Asgardeo as its default identity provider.
-    * Hence, both user profiles and associated data would be stored in Asgardeo US deployment.
+Therefore, both user profiles and associated data would be stored in Asgardeo US deployment by default.
+  * If a subscriber wants to store their end user data in Asgardeo EU deployment, they would have to first provision a Asgardeo tenant in EU region and then connect it with the Choreo which would ensure that the end user data would be stored in EU region.
-  * If a subscriber wants to use their existing external IDP, the administrator and end-user profiles and associated data will remain within that IDP.
+  * If a subscriber wants to use their existing external IDP, the administrator and end-user profiles and associated data will remain within that external IDP.
-  * Choreo's control plane stores specific component data in US deployment.
+  * Choreo's control plane stores specific component data in the same region where the control plane would resides at (US or EU).
   * Choreo applications and associated data would reside in the region where the data plane would reside.
     * Choreo cloud data plane - US - Azure
     * Choreo cloud data plane - EU - Azure
+    * Choreo cloud data plane - EU - AWS
     * Choreo private data plane - subscriber's preferred data center region (AWS, Azure, GCP, OnPrem)
 * WSO2 public cloud's billing and support portals are hosted in the US.